Home Under One’s Skin by Marcella Lewis

 Santa Monica, CA

-Created in conversation with April Banks’ public sculpture, A Resurrection in Four Stanzas at the Belmar History + Art site in Santa Monica, Home Under One’s Skin is rooted in movement, voice, and direct audience engagement, reflecting on memory, revival, and longing—centering the intergenerational loss of “porch life,” a cultural space of gathering, storytelling, and care once central to Black communal life.
+Marcella Lewis’ Home Under One’s Skin is created in conversation with April Banks’ A Resurrection in Four Stanzas at Historic Belmar Park in Santa Monica, a public sculpture that engages histories of displacement and remembrance.
+Rooted in movement, voice, and direct audience engagement, Lewis’ work reflects on memory, revival, and longing — centering the intergenerational loss of “porch life,” a cultural space of gathering, storytelling, and care once central to Black communal life.

-Home Under One’s Skin is a performance that activates the architectural thresholds of Banks’ sculpture—porch, passageway, and exit—guiding audiences through a living, embodied narrative that mirrors the spatial logic of a narrow row house.
-As Lewis moves through and around the structure, shadows, words, and gestures cast across the site, bringing the sculpture into live dialogue with the body and with public memory.
+The performance activates the architectural thresholds of Banks’ sculpture — porch, passageway, and exit — guiding audiences through a living, embodied narrative that mirrors the spatial logic of a narrow row house.
+As Lewis moves through and around the structure in the low winter sun, shadows, words, and gestures cast across the site, bringing the sculpture into live dialogue with the body and public memory.

 Through a language of contemporary dance informed by Black feminist spiritual practice, Lewis treats the performance as a moving story and a form of invocation.
 Her choreography channels absence and desire, imagining the resurrection of communal spaces that have been eroded by displacement, urban change, and social fragmentation.
 The work invites audiences into a shared act of remembrance: one that is intimate, porous, and attentive to the ways history is held in the body.